kmlawson/japanese-empire-mo3335/seminars.md

 ### Week 4 - Settler Colonialism and Migration in the Empire

-**Primary Source Reading:** 69 pages
+**Primary Source Reading:** 39 pages

-* MASON 141-177 Ch 5: The Manual of Home Cuisine, Eating for the Emperor (30 pages)
-* Kim Sa-ryang "Into the Light" (39 pages)
+* Kim Sa-ryang "Into the Light" in Wender, Melissa L. ed., *Into the Light: An Anthology of Literature by Koreans in Japan* (39 pages)

-**Secondary Source Reading:** 137 pages
+**Secondary Source Reading:** ~210 pages

+* Mark R. Peattie *The Japanese Informal Empire in China, 1895-1937* Ch 6 "Japanese Treaty Port Settlements, 1895-1937" pp167-174, pp188-209
 * Caprio, Mark and Yu Jia "Occupations of Korea and Japan and the Origins of the Korean Diaspora in Japan" in Ryang, Sonia ed. *Diaspora without Homeland: Being Korean in Japan*, 21-38 [Library ebook](http://lib.myilibrary.com/?id=327696)
-* Uchida, Jun.
-“The Public Sphere in Colonial Life: Residents’ Movements in Korea Under Japanese Rule.”
-[Online](http://past.oxfordjournals.org/content/220/1/217.extract)
+* Han, Eric C. *Rise of a Japanese Chinatown: Yokohama, 1894-1972* Ch 2 "Expatriate Nationalists and the Politics of Mixed Residence, 1895-1911" Ch 1 pages from 23-41, Ch 2 pp72-80
 * Uchida, Jun, "A Sentimental Journey: Mapping the Interior Frontier of Japanese Settlers in Colonial Korea" [Online](http://journals.cambridge.org/abstract_S0021911811000878)
+* Uchida, Jun. *Brokers of Empire: Japanese Settler Colonialism in Korea, 1876-1945* Ch 1 "The Growth of Settler Communities" p62-70, Ch 2 Settlers and the State p96-139
 * Young, *Japan's Total Empire* "The Migration Machine: Manchurian Colonization and State Growth" 352-398 [Library ebook](http://hdl.handle.net/2027/heb.00123)
 * Smith, W. Donald.
 “Beyond ‘The Bridge on the River Kwai’: Labor Mobilization in the Greater East Asia Co-Prosperity Sphere.”
 International Labor and Working-Class History, no. 58 (October 1, 2000): 219–38.
 [Online](http://www.jstor.org/stable/27672681)

 **Further Reading:**

-* Uchida, Jun. *Brokers of Empire: Japanese Settler Colonialism in Korea, 1876-1945*
+* Uchida, Jun.
+“The Public Sphere in Colonial Life: Residents’ Movements in Korea Under Japanese Rule.”
+[Online](http://past.oxfordjournals.org/content/220/1/217.extract)
-* Driscoll, Mark. *Absolute Erotic, Absolute Grotesque: The Living, Dead, and Undead in Japan’s Imperialism, 1895–1945*
+* Driscoll, Mark. *Absolute Erotic, Absolute Grotesque: The Living, Dead, and Undead in Japan’s Imperialism, 1895–1945* (P)
-* Han, Eric C. *Rise of a Japanese Chinatown: Yokohama, 1894-1972*
-* O’Dwyer, Emer Sinéad. *Significant Soil: Settler Colonialism and Japan’s Urban Empire in Manchuria*
+* O’Dwyer, Emer Sinéad. *Significant Soil: Settler Colonialism and Japan’s Urban Empire in Manchuria* (P)
+* Rest of Uchida's *Brokers of Empire* (P)
+* Rest of Han *Rise of a Japanese Chinatown* (P)

 **Preparation:**

 * The migrations described here exist on a spectrum of coercion.
 What are some of the differing ways the Japanese state became involved in the migrations described here
-* Uchida Jun is the leading historian of Japanese settlers.
-In her introduction to *Brokers of Empire* (in the further reading) she suggests some of the ways that Japanese settler colonialism can be compared fruitfully with other cases elsewhere.
-Can you think of what some of these might be and what parallels might exist?
-* We will spend some time looking closely at the Kim Sa-ryang piece in light of the secondary sources.
+* Think about ways of tying the Kim Sa-ryang piece to our readings in the secondary sources.
 * Look for connections across our readings for this week.

 **Overview:**

 * There may be assessed presentations
 * Until the full-scale Sino-Japanese war in the 1930s most of the places we have been looking at were assumed to be permanent parts of the Japanese empire.
 This was a multi-ethnic empire and the strategies of the Japanese government, colonial officials, settlers, and others for what kind of relationships its constituent communities were to have with eachother evolved over time.
 We will focus our time on trying to unpack these relationships.
-* We will do a closer reading in class of some parts of the Kim Sa-ryang story and the MASON reading.
+* We will do a closer reading in class of some parts of the Kim Sa-ryang story

 **Questions:**